katemarechan/SO2_Project-PWr/README.md

 In the project, theres also a pretty simple, yet informative menu and display in the terminal about the process of the dinner, and at the start a visualization of the dining table with the philosophers and chopsticks.

+Implementation details:
+Threads and Their Representation

+Philosopher Threads: Each philosopher is represented by a separate thread (std::thread td in the Philosopher class).
+These threads alternate between thinking and eating operations.
+Main Thread: Manages the creation of philosophers and chopsticks, monitors the simulation, and handles program termination.

+In the project, mutex and threads were used as the premade/ready functions.

+Critical Sections and Solutions:

+Chopstick Access (Primary Critical Section)

+Problem: Multiple philosophers attempting to use the same chopstick simultaneously.
+Solution: Each chopstick has a mutex (std::mutex mtx) that ensures exclusive access.
+A philosopher must acquire the mutex lock before using the chopstick.
+Implementation: Resource hierarchy solution where philosophers always pick up the lower-numbered chopstick first, breaking the circular wait condition necessary for deadlock.

+Console Output (Secondary Critical Section)

+Problem: Multiple threads (philosophers) writing to the console simultaneously, causing interleaved output.
+Solution: A global mutex (console_mutex) ensures that only one philosopher can write to the console at a time.
+Implementation: Each philosopher's print method uses a lock guard to ensure exclusive access to the console.

+In this project, a few solutions were implemented to prevent deadlock and starvation.
+Resource hierarchy was used by numbering chopsticks and requiring philosophers to always pick up the lower-numbered chopstick first.
+Random thinking and eating durations were implemented to naturally stagger philosopher activities.
+Mutexes ensure exclusive access to chopsticks, preventing simultaneous use.
+The combination of these techniques guarantees that all philosophers can complete their meals without system deadlock.

 Thanks for reading :3